15 March - 18 April 2023

-Grants may not be used for salaries.
 Grants may cover additional costs incurred by the Swedish project leader for subsistence for international project leaders and their personnel.
 Scholarships not intended as an alternative to salary or other forms of study financing for doctoral students may be included in these additional costs.
 Minor project costs (such as consumables) may also be financed, up to a maximum of 100 000 SEK per year.
-The grant must be used in accordance with the OECD’s Development Assistance Committee DAC’s guidelines External link, opens in new window. for what can be classified as aid.
+The grant must be used in accordance with the OECD’s Development Assistance Committee DAC’s guidelines for what can be classified as aid.

-The maximum amount you may apply for is 400 000 SEK per year, including indirect costs.
+The maximum amount you may apply for is 500 000 SEK per year.

-The Swedish Research Council assumes that the administrating organisation will cover any costs in excess of the amount received.
+The Swedish Research Council assumes that the administrating organisation will cover any costs in excess of the grant received, should any arise.

-You may apply for a grant to cover 1 or 2 years, starting in January 2022.
-The first payment will be made in January 2022 at the earliest.
+You may apply for a grant for 1 or 2 years, starting in January 2024.
+The first payment will be made during January 2024 at the earliest.

 Sections of the application

 - Research description